Textbook Alternatives

 Using ebooks as Course Reading

 If assigning an ebook, it is important to understand access procedures.
 Most important is to provide a fail-safe link that works from off campus.
-The easy way to do this is to use a link to the EMU Library's Esearch record for the book (see box below).
+One easy way to do this is to use a link to the EMU Library's Esearch record for the book (see box below).

 Unlike with most web pages, referring students to the link you see in your browser address window is likely to fail.
 The link from the browser might not work at a different time and place.
 It also might not work from off campus.
 A link to the Esearch record is stable and set up to work from off campus with an EMU NetID.